re-ovo/Matrix-Issues/.github/ISSUE_TEMPLATE/report-false-positives.md

 - [ ] Matrix and ProtocolLib are up-to-date
 - [ ] Matrix is running on a 1.8, 1.12, or 1.13 server
 - [ ] The issue happens on default config.yml and checks.yml
+- [ ] I've tested if the issue happens on default config

 ## Issue Information
 **Server version**: